vekatze/neut/book/src/programming-in-neut.md

 }
 ```

-We've just used the constructor `Var` here.

 ### Using ADT values

-You can use `match` to deconstruct ADT values:
+You can use `match` to destructure ADT values:

 ```neut
 define sum(xs: my-list(int)): int {